For many Baby Boomers, this scenario sounds all too familiar:

 - in a nursing home

-If you'd prefer to be at home, you're not alone!
+If you'd prefer your care happens at home, you're not alone!
 Most of my clients would also like to receive their care in a comfortable and familiar setting.
 However, that kind of help doesn't come cheap.
-According to the 2019 Genworth Cost of Care survey, the average annual cost for in-home long-term care is $52,620.
+According to the 2021 Genworth Cost of Care survey, the average annual cost for in-home long-term care is $61,776 (or $5,148 monthly).
 And that's just one year.
 What if you need care for 2 years or more?
 Did you budget for those kinds of costs when you retired?

 In many families, one or more of the kids agrees to help in order to help reduce the cost.
 But with long-term care insurance, there's no reason that your kids can't be financially compensated for taking on extra responsibility.
 After all, if they're caring for you, it's going to mean lost hours at work for them, which adds up to lost income.